 When in grocery stores in Greece, note that most labeling is in GREEK ONLY!
 It made for some fun navigating!
 But I love seeing what is in a typical Greek store and wandering the aisles.
 Do you?
 I will have a post on Greek Grocery stores coming up soon!

-Do make sure you have your camera or your phone handy!
+Make sure you have your camera or your phone handy!
 There are plenty of photo-worthy moments all over Greece!
 Then check out these vacation captions for Instagram photos!
 It will give you the perfect quote ideas for your photos!
 I also have a post on Santorini quotes and captions.

-Also do not forget to check out this post on mistakes to avoid on your trip to Santorini.
+Also, do not forget to check out this post on mistakes to avoid on your trip to Santorini.
 It is a popular one for good reason!

 I hope you have some great ideas for what to buy in Greece as you visit this beautifully diverse country!
-While you explore the mainland and island-hop, enjoy the plethora of great food (ohhhh the cheese!), the friendly hospitality of Greeks, and the wonderful adventures you encounter!
+While you explore the mainland and island-hop, enjoy the plethora of great food (oh the cheese!), the friendly hospitality of Greeks, and the wonderful adventures you encounter!

 Which Greek Islands do you plan to visit in Greece?
 If it is Ios, check out a Guide to Ios